 Developed with hosting providers in mind, Server Backup Manager is used by nearly 1,800 service providers, protecting 250,000 servers.

 Our tiered multi-tenant functionality provides a consistent user experience while honoring tenant boundaries, making it an ideal solution for hosting environments.

 Manage thousands of servers with a single, web-based console that allows users to select individual files, directories, or entire files systems to be restored within minutes.

 Like traditional backups, our technology starts by taking a full snapshot of your data.
 But that’s where the similarities end.
-After the initial replica is created, Server Backup Manager continuously monitors changes to your data and saves only those bits of information that have changes.
+After the initial replica is created, Server Backup Manager continuously monitors changes to your data and saves only those bits of information that have changed.
 Since you’re not constantly running full, performance-killing backups, your system’s I/O operations aren’t taxed in any way, keeping those critical resources free to serve your clients’ needs.

 Server Backup Manager can be setup to allow access only to administrators, group-based administrators, multi-tenant, tiered multi-tenant or a custom configuration.
-Whether you’re running a standard Enterprise environment where backup and restore activities are handle by one or more administrators or you have a diverse hosting environment where each customer needs a different level of control, this flexible configuration provides you with fine-grained access control over user privileges.
+Whether you’re running a standard Enterprise environment where backup and restore activities are handled by one or more administrators or you have a diverse hosting environment where each customer needs a different level of control, this flexible configuration provides you with fine-grained access control over user privileges.

 Individual recovery points are easily accessible through the web interface where users can select individual files, directories or entire file systems to be restored within minutes.
 When disaster really strikes, a complete server can be recovered using a Bare Metal Restore, keeping downtime and data loss to a minimum.